Nino-cunei/oldbabylonian/docs/transcription.md

 =====

 Slots are the textual positions.
 They can be occupied by individual signs or inline comments `($ ccc $)`.
-We have inserted empty slots on comment lines (starting with `$`) in order to anchor these lines at the right place in the text sequence.
+We have inserted empty slots on comment lines (starting with `$`) in order to anchor these lines at the right place in the text sequence and to store the comment itself in the feature `comment`.

 We discuss the node types we are going to construct.
 A node type corresponds to a textual object.
 Some node types will be marked as a section level.